beginning of content

 Key facts

-• All sutures (stitches) will heal with a scar, however the scar will be less noticeable if good care is given to the wound when it is healing.
+• All stitches will heal with a scar — the scar may be less noticeable if the wound is well cared for while it heals.

-• See your GP to get the stitches removed at the right time and for follow-up care.
+• See your doctor to have the stitches removed at the right time and for follow-up care.

-• Protect your wound from the sun, even after it has healed — this will help reduce scaring.
+• Protect your wound from the sun, even after it has healed — this will help reduce scarring.

-There are different types of sutures and techniques your doctor may use, depending on your wound.
+There are different types of stitches and techniques your doctor may use, depending on your wound.

 Wounds or cuts can also be held together in other ways, such as:

-Taking good care of the sutures will help your wound heal cleanly and minimise scarring.
-It's important to keep sutures clean and dry, especially for the first 24 hours.
+Taking good care of the stitches will help your wound heal and minimise scarring.
+It's important to keep stitches clean and dry, especially for the first 48 hours.

-After 24 hours, you can wet the sutured area gently and quickly, for example in a sink or in the shower.
-Carefully pat the stitches dry immediately, as moisture can slow down the healing process.
+After 48 hours, you can wet the area gently and briefly, for example in a sink or shower.
+Carefully pat the stitches dry immediately.
+Too much moisture can slow down the healing process.

-The following tips can help you care for your sutures:
+The following tips can help you care for your stitches:

-You can usually manage pain from the sutures with simple pain relief medicine such as ibuprofen or paracetamol.
-Check the dose of pain medicine recommended on the pack.
+You can usually manage pain from the stitches with simple pain-relief medicines, such as ibuprofen or paracetamol.
+Follow the dosage instructions on the pack or ask your doctor or pharmacist for advice.

 How do I prevent or minimise scarring?

-Sun damage can make the scar darker and more visible.
-You can help protect against a darker scar by using sunscreen on the healed wound for at least 12 months.
+Sun damage can make the scar darker and more noticeable.
+Use sunscreen on the healed wound or keep it covered when you are in the sun for at least one year.

 How long will my wound take to heal?